openstack-archive/tripleo-docs/doc/source/ci/baremetal_jobs.rst

 The goal is to give developers feedback on real deployments and allow us to have better coverage on issues seen in production environments.
-It also allows an aproximation of OVB jobs running in RDO cloud in order to get an "apples-to-apples" comparison to eliminate infra issues.
+It also allows an approximation of OVB jobs running in RDO cloud in order to get an "apples-to-apples" comparison to eliminate infra issues.

 .. _baremetal_deploy_guide: https://docs.openstack.org/project-deploy-guide/tripleo-docs/latest/provisioning/index.html